geoserver/geoserver-history/doc/user/source/data/index.rst

 Working with Data
 =================

-This section discusses the various types of data sources that can GeoServer can read and access.
+This section discusses the data sources that can GeoServer can read and access.

 .. toctree::
    :maxdepth: 2

    shapefile/
    postgis/
+   directory/
+   wfs/